Spring Data JPA

 Dynamic Projection

-In Spring Data JPA, projections can also be specified during runtime by using generic repository methods.
+In Spring Data JPA, you can specify projections at runtime using generic repository methods.
 Add a type class parameter to your repository method to use the same query with different projections.
-This enables you to define the preferred returned type in your business code.
+This enables you to define the preferred return type in your business code.

-To make query generic, place the cursor on the query you want to change and check the box “Dynamic projection”.
+To make a query generic, place the cursor on the query you want to change and check the “Dynamic projection” box.

 Query Extracting

 Derived query methods are a handy way to define queries.
-But over time, they may evolve into bulky and unreadable structures you would prefer to transform into neat @Query-annotated methods.
+But over time, they may evolve into bulky and unreadable structures that you can transform into neat @Query-annotated methods instead.
 This can be easily achieved with JPA Buddy.
 Place the cursor on the query and click on the “Query extract...” in the JPA Inspector.

 Query Autocompletion